How Security Operations Can Safely Stop Investigating Benign True Positives

 - Build (or buy) a smart system that takes into account multiple dimensions so True Positives will not happen.

-With Preempt you can engage end users in the process with almost zero level of effort.
-Besides the positive effect described above it has a very important sub effect which is ingesting the end user input back to the behavioral system making the models supervised and even more accurate.
-This is a unique capability in Preempt’s Behavioral Firewall
+With Preempt you can engage end-users in the process with almost zero levels of effort.
+Besides the positive effect described above, it has a very important sub effect that is ingesting the end-user input back to the behavioral system making the models supervised and even more accurate.
+This is a unique capability in Preempt’s Lite

 P.S.
-A common question that come as a reaction to option number 3 above: What happens with rogue insiders that may take advantage of it and approve all their actions regardless?
+A common question that comes as a reaction to option number 3 above: What happens with rogue insiders that may take advantage of it and approve all their actions regardless?
 Rest assured that they are constantly being monitored and followed.
-This may be a topic for future blog.
+This may be a topic for future blogs.
 Stay tuned.

 Posted by Eran Cohen on April 20, 2017 8:45 AM